taygumus/mqtt-sn/README.md

 5. Results can be found within the `simulations/results` directory.

 ## Contributing
-There are certainly opportunities for refinement and enhancement, particularly in terms of some method refactorization, overall performance improvement and addressing a few minor omitted functionalities.
+There are certainly opportunities for refinement and enhancement, particularly in terms of addressing a few minor omitted functionalities, some method refactorization and overall performance improvement.
 The project meets the academic goals for the final thesis.
 Contributions are warmly welcomed and your input would be highly appreciated.